 If you didn't catch it earlier, I think Value-Based Compensation models are far more effective.
-Ideally, every year, the employer evaluates each employee's compensation based on the value they create for the company and the market valuation for that skillset and role.
-Based on this valuation, the employee's compensation is adjusted to reflect his/her contribution and value to the company.
+In these systems, an employee's compensation is based on the value they create for the company and the market valuation for that skillset and role.

 Coming up with a hard number that represents the value of an employee is difficult, but it's quite possible, and it's something good managers should be capable of doing.
 Any manager that has had a top performer try to quit has probably figured out pretty quickly how much they value good talent if they hadn't already.